 - Completely plastic design

-- Careful with the attachable clips, if you pull on it, potential to break the clip.
+- Be careful with the attachable clips.
+If you pull on it, there is the potential to break the clip.

 - No built-in battery